mik3ds/100-days-of-code/log.md

 ### Day 1: Saturday June 20, 2020

-**Today's Progress**: I've worked on my Unity project with a friend for an hour and a half
-  - Extended a bar location in-game to have a back room and pathway out
-  - Created a 3D model of a table in Blender
+**Today's Progress**: I've worked on my Unity project with a friend for an hour and a half; Extended a bar location in-game to have a back room and pathway out, Created a 3D model of a table in Blender.
+Programs used: Blender, Unity

 **Thoughts** I'm getting better at creating interesting 3D environments for players to explore.
 I want to improve my Blender skills and read more of [Level Design - In Pursuit of Better Levels](https://docs.google.com/document/d/1fAlf2MwEFTwePwzbP3try1H0aYa9kpVBHPBkyIq-caY/)